-The Board may, from time to time, create and/or amend a policy on specific proxy voting issues.
+The Board may, from time to time, create and/or amend a policy on specific Proxy Voting issues.
 The Investment managers retained by the Board hold expertise in securities matters and in the movements of the capital markets, which may cause voting on specific proxy issues to change.
 For this reason, the Board delegates to each investment manager the duty to determine the proper vote to be exercised timely on all proxies, for each issue presented.
 Investment managers are required to vote proxies after careful assessment of the issues involved, and in accordance with their professional judgment and fiduciary duty to DPERS, and in the best interest of the Fund.

-Investment managers of custodial equity accounts or of separate accounts are further required to report all proxy voting activity to the Board, through formal reporting to the investment advisor.
-At least annually, or more often if required, both the Committee and the Board shall review all proxy voting activity of the Fund.
+Investment managers of custodial equity accounts or of separate accounts are further required to report all Proxy Voting activity to the Board, through formal reporting to the investment advisor.
+At least annually, or more often if required, the Committee shall review all Proxy Voting activity of the Fund.